Coal0/watch/guide.md

 # Guide

 ### Abstract
-To restrict access to data based on time, we can use 'sessions'.<br />
+To restrict access to sensitive data, we can use 'sessions'.<br />
-A session comes in any of three states:
+A session can assume any of three states:

 * A session is *disabled*: it has not yet been started, but it has been initialized
 * A session is *alive*: it has been initialized and started and it hasn't yet expired